troykinsella/crash/docs/crashfile_reference.md

 # Introduction

-Crashfiles tell `crash` what to do.
+Crashfiles, defined in YAML, tell `crash` what to do.

 ---